BEHOLD THE CONFUSION: RELIGIOUS TRADITION

 WHY HAVE I NOT HEARD THIS BEFORE?

 Are you shocked by what you have just read?
 Does the Bible make more sense now?
 So, why have you never heard this before?
 I would strongly suggest that you ask your pastor, Bible teacher, or priest why he never told you any of this.
-You might be surprised at his answer! source
+You might be surprised at their answer! source